 If you think about it, marketing is a lot like a game of Where’s Wally.

-In marketing, what we normally do to find Wally is use paid media, also known as interruption media.
+In marketing, what we normally find Wally is using paid media, which, for all intense purposes I’m going to label as interruption media.

-If Wally is the most likely to convert, why do we as marketer’s waste our time and clients money reaching those who couldn’t give a toss?
+If Wally is the most likely to convert, why do we as marketer’s waste our time and clients money reaching those who aren’t interested?

 The hardest games of Where’s Wally are those that have a lot of noisy people in them.
 In media, our audience data is now better than ever – so why isn’t the game of Where’s Wally getting any easier?